The Ultimate Guide to Hip Pain Relief

 Arthritis of the Hip

 Arthritis is one of the most frequent causes of hip pain.
-According to the Center for Disease Control, arthritis affects around 27 million people every day.
+According to the Centers for Disease Control, arthritis affects around 27 million people every day.

 Signs You Might Have Hip Arthritis